sebinside/PremiereRemote/readme.md

      1. Open a console window in the `PremiereRemote\client` folder.
 Execute `npm i` to install all dependencies.
 These dependencies are used to run the local web server inside of Premiere.
      2. Open a console window in the `PremiereRemote\host` folder.
 Execute `npm i` to install all dependencies.
 These dependencies are used for the development workflow.
+     3. In the same console window in the `PremiereRemote\host` folder, execute `npm i typescript`.
+This dependency is needed for compilating typescript code.
-     3. In the same console window in the `PremiereRemote\host` folder, execute `npm run build`.
+     4. In the same console window in the `PremiereRemote\host` folder, execute `npm run build`.
 This should generate a folder called `build`, where your custom functionality is contained.

 4. (Re) start Adobe Premiere Pro.